Monotonicity of entropy for real quadratic rational maps: Introduction

 \section{Introduction}

 The present article discusses the entropy of a real quadratic rational map $f\in\Bbb{R}(z)$ on the extended real line $\hat{\Bbb{R}}:=\Bbb{R}\cup\{\infty\}$

-We investigates how this \textit{real entropy} varies in families of real quadratic rational maps.
+We investigate how this \textit{real entropy} varies in families of real quadratic rational maps.
 The real entropy defines a continuous function

 on the Zariski open subset $\mathcal{M}_2(\Bbb{R})-\mathcal{S}(\Bbb{R})$ of the \textit{moduli space} $\mathcal{M}_2(\Bbb{R})$ of real quadratic rational maps, where $\mathcal{S}(\Bbb{R})$, the locus determined by real maps admitting non-trivial Möbius symmetries, is excluded so that the function $h_\Bbb{R}$ is single-valued; see \S\ref{S2.1} for details.
 The main question regarding this function is about the nature of its level sets called the \textit{isentropes}: \begin{question} Restricted to a connected component of $\mathcal{M}_2(\Bbb{R})-\mathcal{S}(\Bbb{R})$, are the level sets of the function $h_{\Bbb{R}}$ connected? \end{question} The space $\mathcal{M}_2(\Bbb{R})-\mathcal{S}(\Bbb{R})$ has three connected components which are distinguished via the topological degree of $f$ on $\hat{\Bbb{R}}$ that can be $+2$, $0$, or $-2$.
 The real entropy $h_{\Bbb{R}}$ is $\log(2)$ whenever the degree is $\pm 2$, a situation that occurs precisely when the critical points of $f$ are complex conjugate; see Proposition \ref{Julia circle} for details.
-Question \ref{monotonicity formulation} is thus interesting only for the level sets in the connected component of $\mathcal{M}_2(\Bbb{R})-\mathcal{S}(\Bbb{R})$ consisting of maps with real critical points; the component which will be called the {\em component of degree zero maps} hereafter.
+Question \ref{monotonicity formulation} is thus interesting only for the level sets in the connected component of $\mathcal{M}_2(\Bbb{R})-\mathcal{S}(\Bbb{R})$ consisting of maps with real critical points.
+We call this component the {\em component of degree zero maps} hereafter.
 This component contains the set $\left\{\left\langle z^2+c\right\rangle\right\}_{-2\leq c\leq\frac{1}{4}}$ of the Möbius conjugacy classes of real quadratic polynomials with connected Julia sets as a line segment lying in the moduli space $\mathcal{M}_2(\Bbb{R})$ (which, as discussed below, could be identified with the plane $\Bbb{R}^2$).
 It is classically known that the entropy function $h_\Bbb{R}$ is monotonic on this polynomial segment \cite{MR970571,MR762431,MR1351519}.
+(See \cite{MR1239171} for more on this along with an unpublished proof by Sullivan.)
 We shall prove the following generalization: \begin{theorem} Restricted to the part of the moduli space $\mathcal{M}_2(\Bbb{R})$ where the critical points are real and the maps have three real fixed points, the level sets of $h_\Bbb{R}$ are connected. \end{theorem}